-In other settings than this seminar, most of you would likely be reading this on your iPhone or iPad.
+Some of you are likely reading this on your phone or tablet.
 If not, it's a virtual certainty that your phone or tablet are nearby.
 Few of us separate from our mobile devices for more than minutes a day.
 On average, cell users spend four hours a day looking at that little screen.
 On average.
 If your usage is much less, someone else's is much more.